lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-08-10-Nonstandard_Analysis.md

 In many contexts we see the set of real numbers extended with plus and minus infinity.
 This extension can be convenient for talking about situations where a measure or sum is infinite.
-But it cannot be done entirely smoothly: there is no way to set up the extended reals so that we get a field.
+But it cannot be done entirely smoothly: there is no reasonable way to set up the extended reals so that we get a field.
 For surely $\infty+\infty=\infty$, which implies $\infty=0$.
-This doesn't matter if we simply want to use infinity as a placeholder to denote an undefined measure or limit.
+This doesn't matter if we simply want to use infinity as a placeholder to denote an undefined limit.

 The extended reals are a convenience, but they do not offer a mathematically interesting treatment of infinity, let alone infinitesimals.
-Isabelle/HOL provides various [extended numeric types](https://isabelle.in.tum.de/dist/library/HOL/HOL-Library/Extended_Real.html), and they provide utility without drama.
+Isabelle/HOL provides various [extended numeric types](https://isabelle.in.tum.de/dist/library/HOL/HOL-Library/Extended_Real.html).
+They provide utility without drama, or even interest.
 Can we do better?

 ### The hyperreals

 The most important fact about the non-standard real numbers (*hyperreals*) is that they satisfy **exactly the same** first-order axioms as the standard real numbers.
-That is literally what ["non-standard model"](https://plato.stanford.edu/entries/model-theory) means: a model of a particular set of axioms other than the obvious one.
+That is literally what ["non-standard model"](https://plato.stanford.edu/entries/model-theory) means: fixing a particular set of axioms, then choosing a model other than the obvious one.
-They are guaranteed to exist by [upward Löwenheim–Skolem theorem](https://en.wikipedia.org/wiki/Löwenheim–Skolem_theorem).
+Models of arbitrarily large cardinality are guaranteed to exist by [upward Löwenheim–Skolem theorem](https://en.wikipedia.org/wiki/Löwenheim–Skolem_theorem).
 The hyperreals contain infinitesimals and infinities, but they satisfy the usual first-order axioms for a complete ordered field.
+So how can we even know they are there?

 In order to make use of our richer domain, we need to enrich our vocabulary.